prabhat-123/Attendance_System_Using_Face_Recognition/README.md

      conda create -n facialrecognition python=3.6

-##### ii) After creating a virtual environment in a working directory, you need to activate the virtual environment:
+##### iv) After creating a virtual environment in a working directory, you need to activate the virtual environment:

    Window Users: